 Nicholas Ward (강한진)

 Hi!
 I'm Nick.
-I'm a second-year masters student in computer science at UC Berkeley, advised by Alessandro Chiesa.
+I'm a masters student in computer science at UC Berkeley, advised by Alessandro Chiesa.
 My research focuses on cryptography, specifically succinct argument systems (also known as zkSNARKs and, colloquially, as zero-knowledge proofs) and their applications to blockchain systems.
+In addition to developing the theory of new protocols (see my publications below), I work on their practical implementation and deployment, as a core contributor to the arkworks Rust libraries (an ecosystem for creating proofs).
 My Erdős Number is four.
 I am an entirely different person from Nick Spooner.

 Marlin: Preprocessing zkSNARKs with Universal and Updatable SRS

 by Alessandro Chiesa, Yuncong Hu, Mary Maller, Pratyush Mishra, Noah Vesely, and Nicholas P. Ward*(authors ordered alphabetically)Eurocrypt 2020 • code (in Rust) available here

 Aurora: Transparent Succinct Arguments for R1CS